ithinksodigital/10x-cards/README.md

 - **Testing**: Comprehensive test suite with 90%+ coverage
 - **Deployment**: Cloudflare Pages with GitHub Actions CI/CD
 - **Feature Control**: Environment-based feature flags system

-## License

-This project is currently in development.
-License information will be added upon release.

 ---